Solo Travel – Lisbon Travel Guide For The Independent Woman

 A Brasileira VDT2021, CC BY-SA 4.0, via Wikimedia Commons

-Another great place is Atira-te ao Rio in Cacilhas.
+Another great place to eat is Atira-te ao Rio in Cacilhas.
 Hop on the ferry across the Tagus River and it’s a ten-minute walk along the water.
 You’ll get incredible city views along with views of the 25 April Bridge and Christ the King statue.
-Request one of the outside tables overlooking the river and enjoy their amazing fresh seafood dishes with a glass of vinho verde.
+Request one of the outdoor tables overlooking the river and enjoy their amazing fresh seafood dishes with a glass of vinho verde.

 View of Lisbon while having dinner at waterside restaurant